Additional elections information

 Public notice of vacancy

 If no request is received within the 14 working days, the council may co-opt to fill the vacancy.
+The Electoral Services Team will contact the clerk to let them know that the vacancy may be filled by co-option.

 Notice of election